centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 Failed translations:       0.
 ```

-> ***NOTE:*** Make sure to put all the mib file dependencies in the /usr/share/snmp/mibs/ directory before starting the
+> ***NOTE:*** Make sure to put all the MIB file dependencies in the /usr/share/snmp/mibs/ directory before starting the
 > generation.
 Then, remove them when it is done.

 The required fields are: